 HALL: The person that you support, the person that you support — the person you support said, he could take a gun out on Fifth Avenue and shoot someone in the head, and you would still support him.
 Is that true?

 Hall seemed perplexed by the claim and unaware othat President Obama had stated any such thing (for which Baio provided no context).
-But Baio wasn’t the first to ascribe the quote to the President in 2016, as shown in an Fox Business News segment that featured a longer version of the quote and dated it as having been uttered on 13 June 2008:
+But Baio wasn’t the first to ascribe the quote to the President in 2016, as shown in an Fox Business News segment (at the end of the video above) that featured a longer version of the quote and dated it as having been uttered on 13 June 2008:

 They’re going to try to scare people.
 They’re going to try to say that ‘that Obama is a scary guy.’
 If they bring a knife to the fight, we bring a gun. because from what I understand folks in Philly like a good brawl.
 I’ve seen Eagles fans.